 Redfin surveys every customer who signs an offer or lists a home regardless of whether they successfully buy or sell a home with us.
-We do this because we feel every customer's opinion is important, not just those who bought or sold a home using Redfin.
+We do this because we feel every customers' opinion is important, not just those who bought or sold a home using Redfin.
 In fact, we're so confident in the service of our agents that we show you all of their ratings and reviews on their profile pages.
 This not only lets you see how Redfin did as a company, but it also helps you select the agent that is right for you.

 We have prepared this list of frequently asked question to answer those questions that you may have.
 If you have more questions about agent profiles, how Redfin works, or anything else about the site, feel free to contact us directly.

-Does Redfin survey every client?
+Does Redfin survey every customer?

 Does Redfin ever hide a survey?

 Redfin only hides a survey if the survey contains inappropriate content such as profanity, libelous content, etc. This is the same as any other review site.
 The score for that particular review is still displayed and counted towards the overall score, however.

 Some surveys say "No response".
 How is this possible if Redfin surveys every client?

 While we send surveys to every client, clients don't always respond to the survey.
 We still wish to show you the transaction involved so you can see the homes that the agents bought or sold.